Multiline parsing

 another line...

-By running Fluent Bit with the given configuration file you will obtain:
+By running Fluent Bit with the corresponding configuration file you will obtain the following output:

 "}]